NVIDIA/NeMo-Aligner/docs/user-guide/cai.rst

 ##########
 Constitutional AI motivation refers to designing AI systems in such a way that their objectives and behaviors are guided by a set of predefined rules or principles.
 It includes the following:

-Scaling supervision: using AI to help humans supervise other AIs more efficiently and effectively, especially for tasks where AI capabilities may exceed human ones.
+- Scaling Supervision: Use AI to assist humans in supervising other AIs more efficiently and effectively, particularly for tasks where AI capabilities may surpass human ones.

-A harmless but non-evasive assistant: reducing the tension between helpfulness and harmlessness, and avoiding evasive responses that reduce transparency and helpfulness.
+- A Harmless but Non-Evasive Assistant: Minimize the tension between helpfulness and harmlessness, and avoid evasive responses that reduce transparency and helpfulness.

-Simplicity and transparency: encoding the training goals in a simple list of natural language instructions or principles, and using chain-of-thought reasoning to make AI decision making explicit and understandable.
+- Simplicity and Transparency: Encode training goals in a straightforward list of natural language instructions or principles, and employ chain-of-thought reasoning to make AI decision-making explicit and understandable.

-Reducing iteration time: obviating the need to collect new human feedback labels when altering the objective or testing different behaviors.
+- Reducing Iteration Time: Eliminate the need to collect new human feedback labels when modifying objectives or testing different behaviors.

-Train a CAI model
+Train a CAI Model
 #################

 This section is a step-by-step tutorial that walks you through how to run a full CAI pipeline with a ``Mistral-7B`` LLM model.
 It includes the following:

-1. Data download and preprocessing.
+1. Download the models and datasets.

-2. Generate responses to harmfulness prompts using a helpful-only AI assistant.
+2. Generate and revise responses to harmful prompts creating the SL-CAI dataset.
 Ask the model to critique its response according to a principle in the constitution, and then revise the original response in light of the critique.

 3. Fine-tune ``Mistral-7B`` with SFT on the revised responses to create a ``Mistral-7B-SL-CAI`` model.